bconglet/Pantoner/readme.md

 ## Pantone.scss

 A more complete library of 2,275 Pantone colors in a Sass function.
-Feed it the color number or name and it'll output hex colors in your variables or stylesheets.
+Feed it the color number or name and it'll output hex colors.
+Since it uses a custom Sass function, you must have at least **Sass 3.1.0+**.

-Usage:
+*****

+### Usage

 ```scss
 @import "pantone";